KernFerm/Bubbles-Auto-SO-Bot/README.md

 ### Authorize the Bot

-- Make sure to `mod` the bot in your Twitch channel by typing:
+- Make sure to `mod` the bot in your Twitch channel.
 - `copy` and `paste` below to your twitch channel:
 ```
 /mod BubblesAutoSOBot